rosette-api-community/visualize-embeddings/README.md

 ## Getting started
 1. Clone the repo and open the files in your favorite text editor/python IDE.
-2. Download the “raw text files” file `bbc-fulltext.zip` from http://mlg.ucd.ie/datasets/bbc.html and extract it into the project root folder.
+2. Download the [raw text files zip] (http://mlg.ucd.ie/files/datasets/bbc-fulltext.zip), `bbc-fulltext.zip` from http://mlg.ucd.ie/datasets/bbc.html and extract it into the project root folder.
 You should get a folder called "bbc".
 3. In `visualize-embeddings.py`, replace 'MY_ROSAPI_KEY' with your [Rosette API key](https://developer.rosette.com/admin/applications) and save.
 3. Run `visualize-embeddings.py` via your python IDE or command line:
   `$ python test_embeddings.py`